RSE-Sheffield/RSE-Sheffield.github.io/_people/fariba-yousefi.md

 ---

-Fariba Yousefi is in the process of completing her PhD in Machine Learning at the department of Computer Science, University of Sheffield.
-She recently joined the research software engineering team as a machine learning research engineer at the university of Sheffield.
+Fariba Yousefi completed her PhD in Machine Learning at the department of Computer Science, University of Sheffield.
+She joined the RSE Sheffield team as a machine learning research engineer.
+Fariba left the RSE Sheffield team in 2022 to take up a role as an AI Scientist at AstraZeneca.

 Her research interests are Gaussian Processes, data scarcity, imbalanced data and multi-task learning.
 She enjoys working on healthcare applications.